navcoin/navcoin-dev-docs/content/en/launch-options/_index.md

 ### Chain selection options

 There are a number of networks you can connect to when launching the wallet.
 By default you launch on the mainnet, all of the other networks are for various forms of testing.
+For more information see [navcoin-networks](/navcoin-networks)
 ```bash
 -testnet
 # Launches with the test chain.
 Functions the same as the mainnet.
 # This is generally considered to be stable and is suitable for testing any kind of application or node on.

 -devnet
 # Launches with the dev chain.
 Functions the same as the mainnet but with faster timings for block generation and community fund proposals.
 # This is intended for developers to test changes with a network.

 -regnet
 # Launches with the regression chain.
 # The regnet is generally intended for solo testing, however it is possible to connect multiple clients to one regnet (it won't connect to them by default though).
 # It attempts to create a new genesis block on launch and the wallet will fail to launch is there is an existing `regnet` folder containing data in your wallet data directoty.